kbaseapps/kb_uploadmethods/README.md

 [Release Notes](RELEASE_NOTES.md)

 ## Description
 This module implements [KBase](https://www.kbase.us) apps that are used to transform data files into KBase data objects for use in analysis.
+This also includes a few apps for adding external files to the user's [staging area](https://docs.kbase.us/getting-started/narrative/add-data#uploading-data-from-external-sources), and manipulating them there.

 See [here](https://docs.kbase.us/data/upload-download-guide/uploads) for more information on uploading data to KBase.

-There are three types of apps described here:
-* Staging - these apps take files from the user's staging area - the filesystem where users can upload raw data files before transforming them.
-* URL - these apps take a URL as a parameter and will automatically download the files hosted there.
-These URLs must be publically accessible.

-Each app is listed below with the following format:
-### Display name - what the user sees
-**app_id**: id - how the app is identified to the system, including the directory under ui/narrative/methods
-**entrypoint**: function - name of the function that gets run in this module (for developer use)
-**inputs** - bulleted list of input parameters
-**outputs** - generated data type and report (if created)

 ## Development
-This module was created using the [KBase SDK](https://kbase.github.io/kb_sdk_docs/)
+This module was created using the KBase SDK.
+See the [documentation](https://kbase.github.io/kb_sdk_docs/) for more detail.
+Apps are mostly broken down into submodules.

+The main entrypoint is in `lib/kb_uploadmethods/kb_uploadmethodsImpl.py`.
+Individual apps in that module use one or more utility module to handle different file types.
+These are all under `lib/kb_uploadmethods/Utils`.
+Add a new Util module if you're adding an uploader for a new data type.

 ## Testing
 This module can be tested with the following steps, common to all KBase SDK modules.